-Following surveys, an explanatory qualitative semi-structured interview phase will be conducted.
-Semi-structured interviews lasting approximately one hour will be held virtually via Zoom (Zoom Workplace, San Jose, CA).
+Following surveys, an explanatory qualitative semistructured interview phase will be conducted.
+Semi-structured interviews lasting approximately 1 hour will be held virtually via Zoom (Zoom Workplace, San Jose, California, USA).
 At least one research team member with clinical expertise will be present to conduct interviews.
-An Interview guide will be developed and piloted with clinical domain experts iteratively for content refinement [23].
-The content may include open-ended questions, prompts to consider inotrope decision-making scenarios familiar to each interviewee's current clinical practices, probes, and follow-up questions.
-Prompts to consider familiar scenarios will allow researchers to probe decision-making within institution- and context-specific settings.
-Probes will address categories within the clinical variation theoretical framework (Figure 2; i.e., evidence, agency, capacity) as well as perceived influences on decision making and barriers and facilitators to practice change (Figure 3).
-Follow-up questions will assess decision-making processes and relevant sources of information.
+An interview guide will be developed and piloted with clinical domain experts iteratively for content refinement.23 The content may include open-ended questions, prompts to consider inotrope decision-making scenarios familiar to each interviewee's current clinical practices, probes and follow-up questions.
+Prompts to consider familiar scenarios will allow researchers to probe decision-making within institution-specific and context-specific settings.
+Probes will address categories within the clinical variation theoretical framework (figure 2; ie, evidence, agency, capacity) as well as perceived influences on decisionmaking and barriers and facilitators to practice change (figure 3).
+Follow-up questions will assess decisionmaking processes and relevant sources of information.
 Factors emerging as key points of consideration guiding inotrope use may be probed absent the use of emphasis or leading questions.
-Interviews with identifiers removed will be transcribed utilizing a transcription service compliant with handling of protected health information (Landmark Associates, Inc.; Phoenix, AZ).
-The study team will verify up to 10% of the transcripts by comparing transcripts with audio-recordings and making appropriate corrections.
+Interviews with identifiers removed will be transcribed using a transcription service compliant with handling of protected health information (Landmark Associates, Phoenix, Arizona, USA).
+The study team will verify up to 10% of the transcripts by comparing transcripts with audio recordings and making appropriate corrections.